fastapi/typer/docs/tutorial/options-autocompletion.md

 * `str`: for the incomplete value.
 * `typer.Context`: for the current context.
+* `click.Parameter`: for the CLI parameter being completed.
 * `List[str]`: for the raw *CLI parameters*.

 It doesn't matter how you name them, in which order, or which ones of the 3 options you declare.
 It will all "**just work**" ✨